 Also known in some circles as the “yard line,” this is the supply line that runs between your tank and your home.
 While this line mainly runs underground, there are portions that are visible.
-These are at the points where the line meets the tank and where it enters the building, swimming pool, generator or other point of use.
-One of the many reasons why it is so important that a professional perform the installation is that there are some materials, such as flex lines, rubber hoses and PVC, that are illegal for this type of work.
-The types of materials that are allowable vary from state to state.
+These are at the points where the line meets the tank and where it enters the building, generator, or other point of use.
+One of the many reasons it is so important that a professional perform the installation is that there are some materials, such as flex lines, rubber hoses, and PVC, that are illegal for this type of work.

 This type of gas line is typically installed from 12 to 18 inches below the ground so that it is adequately protected from damage.
 If, for instance, a copper line is buried only five or six inches below ground, it could easily be crimped or even crushed by a vehicle’s weight.
 An improperly buried line could also lead to leaks at the connections.

-If you are purchasing a propane tank, it is important that you know the use of the gas is very safe, whether you are buying an above ground or in-ground model.
+If you are purchasing a propane tank, it is important to know that the use of the gas is very safe, whether you are buying an aboveground or in-ground model.
 If propane should be released due to a malfunction, it will not harm water or soil.
 In addition, there are strict regulations that govern the manner in which a tank is installed.